google/openhtf/CONTRIBUTING.md

 ## Setting Up Your Dev Environment
 The OpenHTF codebase is set up to use pip/virtualenv to manage dependencies.

-Pip is the python package manager, while virtualenv is a tool to isolate python environments.
+[Pip](https://pip.pypa.io) is the Python package manager, while [virtualenv](https://virtualenv.pypa.io) is a tool to isolate Python environments.
 You'll need both in order to work with the OpenHTF codebase.

-Pip installs dependencies from pypi (the python package index), but it can also install local packages in development mode (using the -e flag).
+Pip installs dependencies from [PyPI](https://pypi.python.org/) (the Python package index), but it can also install local packages in development mode (using the -e flag).
 This causes pip to install the dependency using symlinks from the filesystem so changes made to those files are instantly reflected.

-Neither virtualenv nor OpenHTF's python dependencies are included in the repository.
+Neither virtualenv nor OpenHTF's Python dependencies are included in the repository.
 The following steps set up a new virtualenv environment and install OpenHTF's dependencies into it using pip.

-### Linux
+### Linux (Debian/Ubuntu)
+These install instructions assume Bash as the shell environment.
+If you're using a shell that's very different from Bash you may need to modify some steps accordingly.
 ```bash
 # Clone into the repo.
 git clone git@github.com:google/openhtf.git